 - c.
-Lecturer Rank Appointments The Darden School also appoints AGF to the lecturer ranks. - 1.
-Criteria for appointment in the lecturer ranks require candidates to demonstrate a strong potential for: (1) excellence in teaching; (2) the ability to develop curriculum and course materials; (3) the ability to advance practice by communicating with the practicing manager; and (4) a willingness to participate in service opportunities.
-Consistent with the University of Virginia's policy on AGF (Section 2(B)), (PROV-004, Employment of Academic General Faculty Members), lecturers will generally not hold a terminal degree.
+Lecturer Rank Appointments The Darden School also appoints AGF to the lecturer ranks. - Criteria for appointment in the lecturer ranks require candidates to demonstrate a strong potential for: (1) excellence in teaching; (2) the ability to develop curriculum and course materials; (3) the ability to advance practice by communicating with the practicing manager; and (4) a willingness to participate in service opportunities.
+Consistent with the University of Virginia's policy on AGF, (PROV-004, Employment of Academic General Faculty Members), lecturers will generally not hold a terminal degree.
 Faculty hired in this category will be assigned to teach "tools" based topics.
-Examples of this include communication and software development. - d.
+Examples of this include communication and software development.

+- d.
 Initial Appointment Professorial Track Initial appointments for those on the professorial track may be at the rank of Assistant Professor, Associate Professor, or Full Professor.
 Faculty appointed to the practice track will be accomplished and nationally recognized practitioners in their field and will normally be appointed at the rank of Professor of Practice.
-The Darden School does not normally hire faculty members on the practice track at the rank of Assistant Professor or Associate Professor.
+Formal faculty titles must be used internally consistent with University of Virginia's policy on AGF, (PROV-004, Employment of Academic General Faculty Members) The Darden School does not normally hire faculty members on the practice track at the rank of Assistant Professor or Associate Professor. - e.

-- e.
 Initial Appointment Lecturer Rank Initial appointments for those on the lecturer track may be at the rank of Lecturer, Senior Lecturer, or Distinguished Lecturer. - f.
 Reappointments in Rank after the Initial Appointment In the third year of the initial three-year appointment, or at the end of three one-year appointments, AGF are eligible for reappointment for an additional three-year term.
 Reappointment decisions are made based on a review of the progress toward the self-development goals during the three-year appointment and the Darden School's further need for the type and scope of services provided by the AFG member.